 - Then use the masher for 1-2 mins to leave it in half mashed state.

-- Though mashing (half/full) is mandatory as not applied in Kolkata haleem.
+- Though mashing (half/full) of meat is mandatory in Hyderabadi haleem, but not applied in Kolkata haleem.

 - Now add the half-mashed mutton with the dal and mix it well.